 He says: "In Steve Gibson we have a solid Chairman, who is a lifelong supporter and steadfastly believes in MFC, the fans and the area.
 As the Chairman has frequently said, this football club exists for the supporters.

-"We know we need to ensure this traditional bond is stronger than maintained and enhanced, while at the same time developing a successful club that people in our area can be proud of."
+"We know we need to ensure this traditional bond is maintained and enhanced, while at the same time developing a successful club that people in our area can be proud of."

 SINCE Keith joined the club, Boro's profile has changed beyond all recognition.